mona-120/Employee-Management-System-V2/README.md

 Employee filtering was implemented using a custom Delegate.

+Create a Delegate to sort employees ascending by Salary using Bubble sort.

 Instead of creating a separate method for every filtering condition, the filtering method receives the condition as a Delegate.

 ---